 One of the most contentious issues in any legal matter is that of child custody.
 Because these matters are often fraught with emotion, it can be difficult to separate facts from feelings.
 However, that is exactly the purpose of a child custody affidavit.
+Here’s how to write an affidavit for child custody.

 This legal statement is a sworn document that is typically witnessed by a notary before being filed at the court.
 The person who writes the affidavit is referred to as the “affiant.”
 A child custody affidavit is most frequently filed during the early stages of a divorce.
 Usually, the affidavit helps the court decide where the children will live while the divorce case is pending.
 The affidavits are an opportunity for both parties to state why they should have custody of the children, at least on a temporary basis.